The Defra-funded Farming in Protected Landscapes Programme in Cranborne Chase National Landscape is open for applications

 - You can submit applications at any time between now and January 2025.
 The team is always available for a chat to discuss your project ideas.

-- The next application submission deadline to make the upcoming Local Assessment Panel (for applications requesting £10,000 and more) is Tuesday 2nd January 2024.
+- The next application submission deadline to make the upcoming Local Assessment Panel (for applications requesting £10,000 and more) will be the start of April 2024.

-Learn how the Farming in Protected Landscapes (FiPL) programme in Cranborne Chase National Landscape has supported the Great Bustard Group in its mission to reintroduce this vulnerable bird to the wild.
+Learn how the Farming in Protected Landscapes (FiPL) programme in Cranborne Chase National Landscape has supported the Great Bustard Group in its mission to reintroduce this vulnerable bird.

 See a summary of the 2021-2023 projects happening across Cranborne Chase National Landscape